 Governor's individual training and development is given due priority.
 All Governors are expected to take part in annual self-assessment appraisals followed by 121 conversations with the Chair.
 A 360-degree feedback mechanism is in place for the Chair of the Corporation with 121 feedback provided by the Vice Chair.
-For 2022-23 all Governors are required at least one item of training or CPD for the academic year ahead.

 Governors are encouraged to maintain good levels of knowledge and understanding in all areas of Governance and maintain awareness of sector changes.
-Regular bulletins of training opportunities and events as well as sector updates are circulated by the Head of Governance.
+Regular bulletins of training opportunities and events as well as sector updates are circulated by the Director of Governance.
 The Corporation maintains an ongoing subscription to the ETF Governor Development Training Programme for access by all Governor's.
 Individual training logs are maintained.